RaynalDev/taskFront/README.md

-# Task Manager Front end (Multi-user)
+# Task Manager Frontend (Angular)

 ## Description
-A multi-user task management application developed with Angular and Node.js.
-The goal is to allow multiple users to create, assign, and track tasks within an intuitive interface.
+This is the frontend for a multi-user task management application, built with Angular.
+It provides an intuitive interface for users to manage and track tasks.
+The key feature of the application is the automatic task duration estimation, prioritization, and seamless integration with Google Calendar.

 ## Features
-- User management (authentication)
+- User authentication (login)
-- Create, edit, and delete tasks
+- Create, edit, delete tasks

 ## Installation
 1. Clone the repository: `git clone git@github.com:RaynalDev/taskFront.git`
-2. Navigate to the directory: `cd taskManager`
+2. Navigate to the directory: `cd taskFront`
 3. Install dependencies: `npm install`
 4. Run the application: `ng serve`

 ## Technologies Used
-- **Frontend**: Angular
+- **Frontend**: Angular, Tailwind CSS, CSS Flexbox for task layout
-- **Backend**: Node.js
-- **Database**: MongoDB
+- **UI**: Custom components for task modification and user profile management

 ## Work in Progress
 - Registration
-- Real-time task notifications
-- Advanced task filtering
-- Integration with third-party APIs
 - Assign tasks to different users
-- Track task progress
+- Filter and sort tasks
+- Task priority and project assignment
+- **UI Components**: Modal for task modification, task alignment, and task status updates
+- JWT integration for secure sessions
+- Password reset and security updates
+- Task filtering and sorting
+- **Google Calendar Integration**: Tasks will be automatically estimated in duration, prioritized, and inserted into the user's Google Calendar.